mizvol/gephi-tutorials/SigmaJS exporter/README.md

  * How to export SigmaJS template and customize it.
  * How to publish your interactive graph visualization online using GitHub pages.

-Watch a short walk-through video to get an idea of what we are going to do.
+Watch a short walk-through screencast to get an idea of what we are going to do.
 Attention: the video has sound.

 [![YouTube link](https://img.youtube.com/vi/O8WrIHswvoY/0.jpg)](https://www.youtube.com/watch?v=O8WrIHswvoY)